-How to Use This List: The list below includes 48 organic and all-natural makeup products from the most reputable brands that we could find from our research.
-Some products contain organic ingredients while others contain non-gmo natural ingredients.
+How to Use This List: The list below includes 15 amazing organic and all-natural makeup brands that we could find from our research.
+Some products contain organic ingredients while others contain non-gmo all natural ingredients.
 Some are vegan and some are gluten free.
-Some contain titanium dioxide and some do not.
+Some contain mica for shimmer and some do not.
 You get the point.
 The best way to find the perfect makeup product for your particular needs is to use our “Filter By” feature below to sort the list by the criteria that matters most to you.
-This will let you easily find the best vegan makeup, gluten free makeup, organic makeup, and titanium dioxide free makeup.
-Wondering which organic makeup products are right for your skin?
-Then, check out The Ox Box!
-Each quarter, we’ll put together a box filled with premium organic skin care products hand-selected for your specific skin type and skin conditions.
-In the meantime, happy hunting!
+This will let you easily find the best vegan makeup, gluten free makeup, and makeup brands by type.
+Happy hunting!

 Common Mineral Ingredients in Natural Makeup Products

 There are a few ingredients that you’ll see pop up as you research the ingredient lists of many natural and organic makeup products.
 These ingredients are titanium dioxide, iron oxides, mica, silica, zinc oxide, and ultramarines.
 All of these ingredients are natural minerals that serve very specific purposes in cosmetics.
 Although they may have non-natural sounding names, these minerals are indeed natural and generally considered safe by many organizations for cosmetic usage.
 However, some of them aren’t without their share of controversy.
 We’ve done our research and compiled the best information that we could find on the safety and effectiveness of these minerals.